travis-ci/docs-travis-ci-com/user/languages/nix.md

 ### What This Guide Covers

 This guide covers build environment and configuration topics specific to Nix projects.
-Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.
+Please make sure to read our [Tutorial](/user/tutorial/) and [general build configuration](/user/customizing-the-build/) guides first.